waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Agent Debugging Log
 - **`battle_strategist_agent` Failures:**
-  - **(T43952):** Recommended THUNDERBOLT vs. JYNX (Ice/Psychic), failing to account for Psychic's immunity to Electric.
-Initial fix was insufficient.
+  - **(T43952 & T43976):** Repeatedly recommended THUNDERBOLT vs. JYNX (Ice/Psychic), failing to account for Psychic's immunity to Electric.
+The agent's logic for prioritizing immunities was fundamentally flawed.
-  - **(T43976):** Repeatedly recommended THUNDERBOLT vs. JYNX after the initial fix.
-The agent's logic for prioritizing immunities is fundamentally flawed and requires a complete overhaul of its system prompt.
+  - **(T44071):** Agent has been updated with a stricter prompt emphasizing immunity checks as the highest priority.

 ## IV.
 Investigation & Hypothesis Log
 - **Safari Zone Mechanics Testing (T41962):**